Nate-Dawg04/startup/notes.md

 const root = ReactDOM.createRoot(document.getElementById('root'));
 root.render(<App />);
 ```
-Note that both the index.html and the index.jsx are located in the root of your project.
+Note that both the index.html and the index.jsx are located in the root of the project.